We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Electric Fireplace Heaters

-These fireplace heaters may use radiant heating or fan-forced heating, although infrared is the most commonly seen style.
+These fireplace heaters may use infrared radiant heating or fan-forced heating, although infrared is the most commonly seen style.
 Electric fireplace heaters are a great option for a den, living room, or dining room, where they can heat the entire space while accenting interior decorating choices.

 Room Size

-Before choosing an electric heater, measure the size of the room so you choose a model with enough power for your square footage.
+Before choosing an electric heater, measure the size of the room to ensure you choose a model with enough power for your square footage.
 Smaller rooms, like bedrooms and home offices, can usually be heated relatively easily with any type of electric heater.
 A heater for large rooms, like the living room, dining room, kitchen, or basement, will need to be a more powerful heater, such as a baseboard heater, electric fireplace, or fan-forced heater.

 Power